Monty Python's Life of Brian: Bible

 The depictions of Jesus in two short scenes at the start of the film are strongly based on Christian iconography.
 The resistance fighters leave the Sermon on the Mount, which was a literal recital, angry because Jesus was too pacifistic for them. ("Well, blessed is just about everyone with a vested interest in the status quo…") In addition to the respectful depiction of Jesus, the film does not state that there is no God or that Jesus is not the son of God.
 The appearance of a leper, who says he was healed by Jesus, is in line with the Gospels and their reports about Jesus performing miracles.

 Any direct reference to Jesus disappears after the introductory scenes, yet his life story partially acts as a framework and subtext for the story of Brian.
 Brian being a bastard of a Roman centurion could refer to the polemic legend that Jesus was the son of the Roman soldier Panthera.
 Disguised as a prophet, Brian talks about "the lilies on the field" and states more clearly, "Don't pass judgment on other people or else you might get judged yourself": Brian incoherently repeats statements he heard from Jesus.

-Another significant figure in the film who is named in the Gospels is Pontius Pilate, who is humorously given rhotacism.
-Although there is a hint to Barabbas prior to the crucifixion, no character in Life of Brian bears any resemblances to Judas or Caiaphas.
+Another significant figure in the film who is named in the Gospels is Pontius Pilate, the central antagonist.
+Although the humour largely involves Jews, there is no sinister Jew to compare with Judas or Caiaphas.
 An anti-Semitic interpretation of the story is therefore excluded, according to scholars.
 The crucifixion scene, a central part of Christian iconography, is viewed from a historical context within the narrative style of the film.
-It depicts historically accurate enactment of a routinely done mass crucifixion.
+It is a historically accurate enactment of a routinely done mass crucifixion.